nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Adding general note.

     1. Test case: `note` <br>
-       Expected: Note window opened with title of note window named as `General Note` to add note for.
+       Expected: Note window opened with title of note window named as `General Note` to add note to.
-       Within the note window, user can refer to note shortcut key in User Guide.
+       Within the note window, user can make use of keyboard shortcuts in **User Guide** for saving and quiting of note.
-       Upon saving of note, general note is added and displayed in Notor.
+       Upon saving of note, general note is added and displayed in left pane of Notor.

 ### Clearing general note.